atlanmod/NeoEMF/README.md

 ## What are the features?

-NeoEMF comes with some features depending on the backend used:
+NeoEMF comes with some features:

-- __Lazy-loading__ mechanism: A model is loaded part by part while needed (**All backends**)
+- __Lazy-loading__ mechanism: A model is loaded part by part while needed
 - __Caching__: NeoEMF relies on database caches to retrieve EObjects.
-But in some situation where time performance is important this is not enough and it is possible to use application-level caches to speed up information loading (**All backends**)
+But in some situation where time performance is important this is not enough and it is possible to use application-level caches to speed up information loading
-- __Auto-commit__: For the backend having restrictions on transaction sizes it is possible to use the auto-commit feature to split large transaction into several small ones (**Blueprints backend**)
+- __Auto-commit__: For the backend having restrictions on transaction sizes it is possible to use the auto-commit feature to split large transaction into several small ones
-- __Dirty saving__: Handle large models that haven't been persisted to avoid memory overhead (**Blueprints backend**)
+- __Dirty saving__: Handle large models that haven't been persisted to avoid memory overhead

 ## Why should I use NeoEMF?